raybeecham/raybeecham/README.md

 _August 2021 - November 2022_

+- Devised strategic placement of stories within sprints based on successors, predecessors, dependencies, and team member velocity and capacity.
+- Led and coordinated a diverse team of 10, including developers, business analysts, product owners, automated testers, a UX designer, and a solution architect.
+- Resolved conflicts, communicated blocking issues, removed impediments, and predicted future complications through scrum of scrums, release planning, and inter-team communication.
+- Delivered over 50+ key system features for a brand new completely reimagined contact center application that successfully went live on 6/1/22.

 **System Developer Analyst**

 Accenture Federal Services

 _August 2020 - August 2021_

+- Developed coding and testing solutions that would automatically trigger events such as email reminders within flows and process builder in Salesforce, using HTML, CSS, Java, JavaScript, and Lightning Web Components.
+- Created mobile test plans including test scripts and scenarios involving iOS and Android.
+- Collaborated with cross-functional teams such as Human Resources and Finance to create, update, or delete acceptance criteria for upcoming stories in sprints.

 **Test Engineer Associate**

 Accenture Federal Services

 _September 2020 - August 2020_

+- Updated the traceability matrix to include 40+ stories associated with business processes and rules.
+- Created test cases to include test case ID, description, dependencies, and requirements
+- Assisted military team members with test scenarios that included allowances such as basic allowance for housing (BAH), special and incentive pays, and reenlistment pays.

 ## Education